rcfduarte/nmsat/docs/docs/parameters.md

 data_label  = 'example1_singleneuron_fI'
 ```

-It is important to make sure that the system_name corresponds to a key in the paths dictionary.
+It is important to make sure that the `system_name` corresponds to a key in the `paths` dictionary.
-Also, it is always advisable to provide apropriate labels for the data.
+Also, it is always advisable to provide appropriate labels for the data.

 ### Parameter range declarations and build function

-(...)
+TBD

 ```python
 return dict([('kernel_pars', kernel_pars),